Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Oswald Peraza At The Plate

-- He has not hit a home run in his 25 games this season.

-- In five games this season, Peraza has picked up an RBI, with more than one RBI once.
+- In 26 games played this season, he has not hit a long ball.

-- He has scored in seven games this season (28.0%), but has had no multi-run games.
+- He has scored in seven of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.